Search

 Outcomes

-The PSC decided not to reduce the amount of legal fees recovered by WEPCO.
+The state’s PSC decided not to reduce the amount of legal fees recovered by the client utility.
 The PSC found that it was “difficult to determine the reasonableness of legal expenses in one case by comparing them to legal expenses from another case.”
 This finding validated or adopted the conclusions and opinions provided in the HKA pre-filed and live testimony.
-Through the knowledge of our experts of the nuclear industry, and specifically spent nuclear fuel matters, we were able to assist WEPCO in full recovery of its legal expenses from the spent nuclear fuel suit.
+Through our experts’ knowledge of the nuclear industry, and specifically of spent nuclear fuel matters, we were able to assist the utility in fully recovering its legal expenses from the spent nuclear fuel suit.

-WEPCO has and will continue to refund its customers the settlement amount from the energy regulatory body.
-An intervener group, Citizens Utility Board, compared the settlement WEPCO received from the energy regulatory body and the legal costs expended, against the settlement amount and legal fees of Xcel Energy.
-Citizens Utility Board proposed a reduction in the legal fees WEPCO could recover from the rate base.
+The utility has and will continue to refund its customers the settlement amount from the energy regulatory body.
+After an intervener group compared the settlement the utility received from the energy regulatory body with the legal costs expended against the settlement amount and legal fees of another utility, it proposed a reduction in the legal fees the utility could recover from the rate base.

-"Through the knowledge of our experts of the nuclear industry, and specifically spent nuclear fuel matters, we were able to assist WEPCO in full recovery of its legal expenses from the spent nuclear fuel suit."
+"Through our experts’ knowledge of the nuclear industry, and specifically of spent nuclear fuel matters, we were able to assist the utility in fully recovering its legal expenses from the spent nuclear fuel suit."

 Project Details